rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 ## 3. Improve occupancy

-### What is occupancy, why improving it, when not to
+### Refresher on occupancy

 #### What is occupancy
 Let's start by a short refresher on occupancy.
-But for the n-th time, consider looking at [the 1h30 lecture by Athena Elfarou (Nvidia)](https://www.nvidia.com/en-us/on-demand/session/gtc24-s62191/) for a much clearer introduction.
+But for the n-th time, consider looking at [the 1h30 lecture by Athena Elfarou (Nvidia)](https://www.nvidia.com/en-us/on-demand/session/gtc24-s62191/).
 As we saw in the introduction's refresher, threads reside on the GPU's SM as warps of 32.
 Each SM can host a maximum given number of active warps, e.g. 48 for my RTX 6000 Ada GPU (depends on the so-called compute capability of the GPU, e.g. the SM's version).
 The occupancy of a kernel is the average measured ratio of active warps per SM to the maximum hardware value.
-Each SM only has a limited amount of:
+Discrepancies between the two happen because each SM only has a limited amount of:

 - registers that it can share among threads,
 - shared memory (hardware L1 cache) that it can share among threads,
-- threads and blocks it can host.
+- numbers of threads and blocks it can host.

 As a result, in order to improve occupancy, you may consider:

 - reducing per-thread register usage,
-- tuning you launch configuration,
+- tuning your launch configuration,
 - reduce shared memory usage.

-I will only cover the first item, as my experience with [launch_bounds](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html?highlight=launch%2520bounds#launch-bounds) is limited, and I decided not to talk too much about shared memory in this blog.
+I will only cover the first item in depth, as my experience with [launch_bounds](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html?highlight=launch%2520bounds#launch-bounds) is limited, and I decided not to talk too much about shared memory in this blog.
+I still briefly mention it in the "[Kokkos specific] Don't use `Kokkos::MDRangePolicy`" section.

 #### Why improving occupancy: latency hiding

-The reason why occupancy is important is "latency hiding".
+The reason why high occupancy is important is that is enables *"latency hiding"*.
 As explained in [Bob Crovella's 3rd lecture](https://www.youtube.com/watch?v=cXpTDKjjKZE&list=PL6RdenZrxrw-zNX7uuGppWETdxt_JxdMj&index=3), having multiple active warps allows to not waste clock cycles:
 ![alt text](image-18.png)

 **Figure 9** Latency hiding, source: [Bob Crovella's 3rd lecture](https://www.youtube.com/watch?v=cXpTDKjjKZE&list=PL6RdenZrxrw-zNX7uuGppWETdxt_JxdMj&index=3)